4nd3r/mkosi-intune/README.md

 Name change is necessary to avoid name conflict with running containers while testing stuff in this repository.
 Container name will be derived from `--image=` value without extension and `.nspawn` file with same name will used automatically.

+## Troubleshooting

+Sometimes `gnome-keyring-daemon` doesn't start correctly and it's not possible sign in to Intune.
+To verify check if `~/.local/share/keyrings/` contains  files `login.keyring` and `user.keystore`.
+These files must be created automatically by `gnome-keyring-daemon` when `intune-portal` starts.
+Logging out and in again should help...